-[26] on the role of a major LNG exporter in the context of decarbonized energy systems.
-The authors thoroughly the case of Egypt, taking into account the decarbonization of the European energy system, one of the main customers of Egypt’s LNG exports.
-They that with the decline in demand for LNG in Europe, Egypt is to increase its share of the LNG market in Asia.
-Other relevant studies on the national role of LNG in sustainable energy systems are provided by Hasan et al. [27], who examine the situation in Indonesia, and Mahmood et al. [28], who explain the case of Pakistan.
-The latter study focuses particularly on the aspect of energy security in Pakistan and its dependence on LNG imports from Qatar.
+[26] focused on the role of a major LNG exporter in the context of decarbonized energy systems.
+The authors thoroughly examined the case of Egypt, taking into account the decarbonization of the European energy system, one of the main customers of Egypt’s LNG exports.
+They stated that with the decline in demand for LNG in Europe, Egypt is attempting to increase its share of the LNG market in Asia.
+Hasan et al. [27], who examined the situation in Indonesia, and Mahmood et al. [28], who explained the case of Pakistan, conducted other relevant studies on the national role of LNG in sustainable energy systems.
+Mahmood et al. focused particularly on the aspect of energy security in Pakistan and its dependence on LNG imports from Qatar.